 The following pie charts depict the sources and uses of Regional Transportation Plan Freeway Program revenues.
 The sources consist of the transportation excise tax (half cent sales tax), ADOT Funds and various other revenues.
-The transportation excise tax makes up 40 percent of the total revenues, ADOT Funds provide 50 percent of revenues and the remaining 10 percent consists of various other funding sources, primarily MAG's share of federal aid.
+The transportation excise tax makes up 41 percent of the total revenues, ADOT Funds provide 49 percent of revenues and the remaining 10 percent consists of various other funding sources, primarily MAG's share of federal aid.

 Of the available funding, 87 percent is used for design, right of way and construction.
-The remainder, 11 percent is used for cost of capital and 2 percent consists of the MAG/Regional Public Transit Authority (RPTA) transfers.
+The remainder, 11 percent is used for cost of capital and 2 percent is used for other costs including the MAG/Regional Public Transit Authority (RPTA) transfers.

-Certified Financial Plan Fiscal Years 2006 - 2026 (Dollars in Millions) Total Sources/Uses: \$13,942.7
+Certified Financial Plan

+Fiscal Years 2006 - 2026 (Dollars in Millions) Total Sources/Uses: \$13,624.7